fashion

 There are no rules to how or where you can shop: I've bought beanies from LOWES, knitwear from a boutique for "mature women", a men's t-shirt from a tourist shop in Greece and hair accessories from Seed Kids.

-It's great to see brands working towards degendering their clothing (like Bonds, which has committed to having a genderless range by this year) and hopefully we see much more of this as retailers realise that it's 2023, and people want to shop and dress by their own rules.
+It's great to see brands working towards degendering their clothing (like Bonds, which committed to having a genderless range) and hopefully we see much more of this as retailers realise that in this day and age, people want to shop and dress by their own rules.

 ADVERTISEMENT